kaylaipp/CS411Project/README.md

 ## Implementation
 Built with Python, Flask, and MongoDB on the backend and Bootstap, Javascript + HTML/CSS and Jinja for the frontend

-All routes and backend functionality in proto/app.py
+Backend functionality and routes located in proto/app.py Frontend functionality located in proto/templates